BMC Part Five: Channels

 Technically speaking, it describes the way you physically deliver your value proposition to each customer segment.

 You won’t have to invent a new channel – instead you’re choosing the most appropriate channel for your customer and their desired value proposition.

-You’re sitting on a bus, and there are nine other passengers.
+You’re sitting on a bus, and there are eight other passengers.

 Every single one of them is reading the new Harry Potter book, a remarkable coincidence.

 So remarkable in fact, that you start asking them about their book (let’s also assume you’re the weird person who strikes up conversations on a bus).

 The first person is a 33-year-old barista who grew up with the books.

 He bought his copy from Dymocks in the city, having gone there to browse in his lunch break.

 The second is a 14-year-old student, who had camped outside her local bookstore for hours on launch day, with 150 others all dressed as various Hogwarts characters.

 The third is a 27-year-old junior executive on her way back from the airport.